TykTechnologies/tykctl/docs/tykctl_cloud_orgs.md

 ## tykctl cloud orgs

-This is the parent command for all action that can be done to an organization.
+This is the parent command for all actions that can be done within an organization.

 ### Synopsis

-This is the parent command for all action that can be done to an organization.
+This is the parent command for all actions that can be done within an organization.
 The list of subcommand supported by this command are:

 1. tykctl cloud orgs fetch - list all you organizations.